Radionuclide Decay Chain

 β- = Beta minus decay is a type of radioactive decay in which an electron is emitted.

 EC = Electron capture is a decay mode for isotopes that will occur when there are too many protons in the nucleus of an atom, and there isn't enough energy to emit a positron; however, it continues to be a viable decay mode for radioactive isotopes that can decay by positron emission.
-If the energy difference between the parent atom and the daughter radionuclide is less than 1.022 MeV, positron emission is forbidden and electron capture is the sole decay mode.
+If the energy difference between the parent atom and the progeny is less than 1.022 MeV, positron emission is forbidden and electron capture is the sole decay mode.

 β+ = Beta plus decay is a type of radioactive decay in which a positron is emitted.
 In beta plus decay, a proton is converted to a neutron via the weak nuclear force and a positron and a neutrino are emitted.